NewalexOA/TG05_aiogram_external_apis/README.md

 - The bot uses an external API to convert the text to an audio format.
 - The audio file is sent back to the user in response to their message.
 - The audio file is deleted after sending.

+### Project Structure

+The project consists of the following files and directories:

+- `main.py`: The main file for running the bot.
+It initializes the bot and dispatcher, sets commands, and starts polling for updates.
+- `config.py`: Configuration file containing the bot tokens and access keys.
+- `handlers.py`: Contains handlers for bot commands and messages.
+- `api_requests.py`: Contains functions for making requests to the external API.
+- `requirements.txt`: List of project dependencies.

 ### Installation and Run